HBhakunamatata/HBhakunamatata.github.io/_posts/2020-07-26-MyBatis-07-Single-Multiple.md

 date: 2020-07-26
 categories: Maven MyBatis
 ---
-The solotion the single-multiple issue
+The solution the single-multiple issue

 ## Single --- Multiple

-- Issue : We need query a object in a table that contains a clollection of another object in another table.
+- Issue : We need query a object in a table that contains a collection of another object in another table.
 - Example : query a department infos with all dept-managers and their infos.

 ### pojo